 What this story skips is the classroom after the demo.
 The student who can follow a setup checklist perfectly and still has no idea what to do musically when the connection is stable.
 The ensemble that gets a clean signal running and then plays exactly the same repertoire in exactly the same way they would in a co-present rehearsal, fighting the latency instead of working with it, frustrated when it does not feel right.
 The assessment rubric that checks off “maintained stable connection” and “completed the performance” and has nothing to say about everything that actually constitutes musical learning in a networked context.

-The gap between technical feasibility and educational transformation is the subject of this post.
-Closing it turns out to require a different kind of curriculum design than most conservatoires have tried.
+The gap between technical feasibility and the educational work we wanted is the subject of this post.
+The design below is one situated response, not evidence about what most conservatoires do.

 What Gets Taught Versus What Needs to Be Learned

-The default curricular response to NMP has been to treat it as a technical skill with an artistic application.
-Students learn to configure an audio interface, manage routing, establish a LoLa connection, and then — implicitly — go do music.
-The technical content gets staged as a prerequisite to the “real” work.
+One curricular pattern we encountered treated NMP as a technical skill with an artistic application.
+Students learned to configure an audio interface, manage routing, establish a LoLa connection, and then — implicitly — go do music.
+The technical content was staged as a prerequisite to the “real” work.

-This ordering is wrong in a specific way.
-Technical setup work is genuinely necessary, but making it a prerequisite treats the relationship between technology and musical practice as sequential rather than recursive.
+For our aims, this ordering was limiting in a specific way.
+Technical setup is genuinely necessary, but making it a prerequisite treats the relationship between technology and musical practice as sequential rather than recursive.
 In practice, the interesting musical problems only become visible through the technical ones.
 A student does not understand why buffer size matters until they have felt the difference between a 5 ms and a 40 ms offset in a coordination-intensive passage.
 A student does not develop an opinion about audio routing configurations until they have experienced a rehearsal collapse caused by a routing error they could have prevented.

-The RAPP Lab’s recurring insight across several years of module iterations at HfMT Köln was more direct: once learners can establish a stable connection, the harder challenge is developing artistic, collaborative and reflective strategies for making music together apart.
-Technical fluency is a foundation, not a destination.
+Our recurring interpretation across several years of module iterations at HfMT Köln was more direct: once learners can establish a stable connection, the harder challenge is developing artistic, collaborative and reflective strategies for making music together apart.
+Technical fluency became a foundation rather than the sole destination.
+That is a design interpretation from our records, not a comparative effect estimate.

 The Curriculum We Ended Up With

 It took several cycles to get there.
 The early format was weekend workshops — open, exploratory, no formal assessment, primarily for advanced students who self-selected in.
-These were useful precisely because they were informal: they revealed quickly how technical and musical questions become inextricable once you are actually playing, and they gave us evidence about where students got stuck that we would not have found from a needs analysis.
+These were useful precisely because they were informal: they made technical and musical questions visible together in practice.
+They also produced observations about where these self-selecting students got stuck; those observations are design input, not a representative needs assessment.

 Over time, elements of those workshops were developed into recurring curriculum-embedded modules, which then fed into independent study projects and eventually into external collaborations and performances.
-The trajectory mattered: moving from a one-off event to something longitudinal meant that knowledge built across cohorts rather than resetting every time.
+Moving beyond a one-off event allowed teaching materials and documented strategies to carry across cohorts rather than being recreated for each event.

 The module structure that emerged has three interlocking elements: